 Real Estate Impact Conference

-Each year RPD students have the opportunity to apply to be Swire Scholars, and participate in the annual Real Estate Impact Conference hosted by the University of Miami.
+Each year RPD students have the opportunity to participate in the annual Real Estate Impact Conference hosted by the University of Miami.
 The annual conference is an invitation-only gathering of the most prominent national and international real estate industry leaders talking about cutting-edge issues in commercial and residential real estate.
+This conference is organized by the University of Miami School of Architecture and the Miami Herbert Business School and brings together more than 500 industry leaders at the Four Seasons Hotel in downtown Miami.

 Speed Networking: There are multiple opportunities to network with industry leaders and professionals in the Real Property Development LL.M.
 In addition to the Real Estate Impact Conference, students have the opportunity to participate in an invitation-only speed networking event with women real estate leaders.